Yom Kippur War

 Israel began receiving supplies via US Air Force cargo airplanes on October 14, although some equipment had arrived on planes from Israel's national airline EL AL before this date.

 By that time, the IDF had advanced deep into Syria and was mounting a largely successful invasion of the Egyptian mainland from the Sinai, but had taken severe material losses.

-According to Abraham Rabinovich, "while the American airlift of supplies did not immediately replace Israel's losses in equipment, it did allow Israel to expend what it did have more freely."
+According to Abraham Rabinovich, "while the American airlift of supplies did not immediately replace Israel's losses in equipment, it did allow Israel to expend what it did have more freedom."

-By the end of Nickel Grass the United States had shipped 22,395 tons of materiel to Israel.
+By the end of Nickel Grass, the United States had shipped 22,395 tons of material to Israel.
 8,755 tons of it arrived before the end of the war.

 American C-141 Starlifter and C-5 Galaxy aircraft flew 567 missions throughout the airlift.
-EL AL planes flew in an additional 5,500 tons of materiel in 170 flights.
+EL AL planes flew in an additional 5,500 tons of material in 170 flights.